 Using a wood (or aluminium) pizza peel, and a little flour, the ‘pizzaiolo’ (pizza maker) transfers the garnished pizza using a rotary movement.
 The pizza slides rapidly with a quick wrist movement performed by the ‘pizzaiolo’ (pizza maker) on to the cooking surface of the oven without allowing the condiment to move.
 The cooking of the “Verace Pizza Napoletana” – (Vera Pizza Napoletana) must be done exclusively in a wood fire oven which has reached the cooking temperature of 485° C, (905F).
 This is essential to cook the pizza.

-They're equally strict about the dough, the cheese used, the type of container holding the olive oil (traditional copper), the fact that the pizza must be consumed at the pizzeria...
-We're tempted to just publish the whole eleven-page thing here, but you can have your own copy by clicking here and downloading the Pizza Discipline!
+They’re equally strict about the dough, the cheese used, the type of container holding the olive oil (traditional copper), and that the pizza must be consumed at the pizzeria… We’re tempted to just publish the whole eleven-page thing here, but you can have your own copy by clicking here and downloading the Pizza Discipline!

 The Japanese delegation also has 27 pizzerias.
 If we ever go to Japan, you’ll find us in one of them.
 And if you’ve been to a pizzeria in Japan, please let us know about it!